Virgin Media: Market share

+Ofcom’s 2024 Communications Market Report, stated that Virgin Media had a 22% market share in the UK broadband sector.
+It was reported that they had 3.4 million TV subscribers in 2021, with streaming services disrupting the market considerably.

 Advertising

 Virgin Media launched in February 2007, with a public relations event and expensive advertising campaign covering major UK television channels, newspapers and billboards.
-Television advertising featured actress Uma Thurman, comedian Ruby Wax, and actors Samuel L. Jackson, Marc Warren, and David Tennant.
+Television advertising has featured actress Uma Thurman, comedian Ruby Wax, and actors Samuel L. Jackson, Marc Warren, and David Tennant.

 Virgin Media also sponsored the Channel 4 reality TV show Big Brother in its eighth series in 2007 and its Celebrity Hijack and ninth series in 2008.

-In October 2010, Virgin Media airs its another campaign with a Looney Tunes character, Speedy Gonzales, he was also served as a mascot for the company and was plastered everywhere throughout the UK, the London Underground station, adverts that features him on the TV during advert breaks of The X Factor on ITV, appearing in-game, and throughout the web.
+In October 2010, Virgin Media aired another campaign with a Looney Tunes character, Speedy Gonzales.
+He also served as a mascot for the company and was plastered everywhere throughout the UK, the London Underground station, and adverts that features him on the TV during advert breaks of The X Factor on ITV, appearing in-game, and throughout the web.

 In 2012, Virgin Media launched a multimillion-pound ad campaign starring Usain Bolt and Virgin founder Sir Richard Branson to promote Virgin's superfast broadband service.
 The TV adverts were directed by Seth Gordon and involved Bolt impersonating Branson.

 On 8 June 2016, Southampton F.C. announced that Virgin Media would become the club's shirt sponsor on a three-year deal.

 Controversies

 Net neutrality

 In April 2008, acting Virgin CEO Neil Berkett sparked controversy when he told Television, a magazine published by the Royal Television Society, "this net neutrality thing is a load of bollocks."
 According to the journalist, he claimed that any video content provider that refused to pay Virgin Media a premium for faster access would have to get stuck in "bus lanes," having their content delivered to end users at much slower speeds than that of paying content providers.

-Widespread criticism of this policy was expressed on the internet, with large internet communities requesting that Virgin customers end their subscriptions and initiate a mass boycott.
+Criticism was expressed on the internet, with calls for Virgin customers end their subscriptions and initiate a mass boycott.

-According to Virgin Media, the comments in the article were taken out of context and misinterpreted.
-A statement released by the company states: "With Virgin Media rolling out a 50Mb service later this year, we are uniquely equipped to cope with the demand for new bandwidth-hungry services.
+According to Virgin Media, the comments were taken out of context and misinterpreted.
+A statement released by the company stated: "With Virgin Media rolling out a 50 Mb service later this year, we are uniquely equipped to cope with the demand for new bandwidth-hungry services.
 We strongly support the principle that the internet should remain a space that is open to all and we have not called for content providers to pay for distribution.
 However, we recognise that as more customers turn to the web for content, different providers will have different needs and priorities and in the long term, it's legitimate to question how this demand will be managed.
 We welcome an informed debate on this issue."